2022 AFC Women's Asian Cup qualification: Draw

-Northern Mariana Islands, whose association became the 47th full AFC member during the confederation's 30th Congress on 9 December 2020, were eligible to enter the qualification tournament, but did not participate.
+The Northern Mariana Islands, whose association became the 47th full AFC member during the confederation's 30th Congress on 9 December 2020, were eligible to enter the qualification tournament, but did not participate.
 They are not FIFA members and thus would not be eligible to qualify for the 2023 Women's World Cup.

 Originally, the draw was to be held on 27 May 2021, 15:30 MST (UTC+8), at the Asian Football Confederation (AFC) House in Kuala Lumpur, Malaysia.
 However, due to rising cases of COVID-19 across Asia, the AFC decided to postpone the original draw date until further notice.
 On 23 June, the confederation announced the seeding and the date for the draw, which was held on 24 June, 16:30 MYT (UTC+8), at the AFC House.
 The 28 teams were drawn into four groups of four teams and four groups of three teams.

 The teams were seeded according to their performance in the 2018 AFC Women's Asian Cup final tournament and qualification (overall ranking shown in parentheses).
 The following restrictions were also applied: